NicolasBeaulieu88/oxygencs-grp2-eq2/README.md

 ## Testing

-this application uses unitest with the unittest python library. you can run these tests with the following command:
+this application uses unitest with the unit test python library. you can run these tests with the following command:
 ```
 python -m unittest discover
 ```